CrewAI Integration

 research_task = Task(

-description="""Explore the data warehouse to find tables related to customer revenue.
+description="""Explore the data layer to find tables related to customer revenue.

 List all tables, then describe the most relevant ones.
 Identify key columns